Cesar Montano

-Cesar Demontaño Manhilot (/tl/) (born August 1, 1962) is a Filipino actor, film producer, film director and aspiring politician.
+Cesar Demontaño Manhilot (/tl/; born August 1, 1962) is a Filipino actor, producer, and film director.

 Montano started in show business as a commercial model.
 He portrayed roles in numerous B movies, before playing major roles in several action films, along with a successful television career, with his most notable television role being in the sitcom Kaya ni Mister, Kaya ni Misis.
 One of his best-known roles is his portrayal of the titular patriot José Rizal in the film José Rizal (1998).
 He starred in the war film The Great Raid (2005), his first Hollywood film.

 Montano has won numerous acting awards in Panaghoy sa Suba ("The Call of the River"), José Rizal, Muro Ami ("Reef Hunters") and Bagong Buwan ("New Moon").

 Aside from acting, Montano also embarked on a singing career, with the release of his music album Subok lang or Just try in 2000.
 He has also ventured into film production as well as directing, with Panaghoy sa Suba as his directorial film debut.

 In May 2007, he unsuccessfully ran for Senate under the coalition TEAM Unity (TU).
 GMA News reported that he lost about P40 million worth of endorsement for running in public office.
 Montano also lost the 2010 Gubernatorial race in his home province of Bohol.

 On July 13, 2010, Montano officially became a contract artist of GMA Network after signing a two-year exclusive contract with the said network.
 In 2012, he left GMA Network for TV5's Artista Academy.

-In 2016, Montano was running as the 2nd nominee of Aangat Tayo party-list in the 2016 national elections, but subsequently lost.
+In 2016, Montano ran as the 2nd nominee of Aangat Tayo party-list in the 2016 national elections, but subsequently lost.
 In the same year, he was appointed by Tourism Secretary Wanda Corazon Teo as the Chief Operation Officer of the Tourism Promotions Board.